 Getting Rid of Mildew on Bathroom Walls

-All I used was EkoWorx – or Koh as it’s now known and I added 2 drops of Clove oil for extra measure to prevent another growth.
+I did use Koh cleaning product and I added 2 drops of Clove oil.
 Clove oil is great for killing the mildew spores.
 I left the spray on for 30 seconds and it only took one wipe to remove the mildew and the wall looks good as new.
-I used paper towel to clean the spores away first, and then my green cleaning cloth with more clove oil to prevent another outbreak.
+I used paper towel to clean the spores away first, and then my green cleaning cloth with more clove oil to prevent further spores.

 While cleaning the mildew is important, it’s crucial to identify what has caused the mildew in the first place.